 groups in person at least once yearly.
 These important face-to-face

 sessions allow the company to:

 - confirm that payments are being received and properly allocated to individual artisans

 - discuss problems, implementation of new designs and strategies for future development

 - conduct training sessions with export agents, team leaders and artisans to further streamline operations, increase production capacity and reduce errors

 - emphasize Swahili's ongoing commitment to each artisan's or group's success

 Swahili augments yearly visits in a variety of ways.

-- Cooperative arrangements with development organizations like the Peace Corps, Aid to Artisans and the West African Trade Hub allow Swahili to check in with working artisans year-round.
+- Cooperative arrangements with development organizations like the Peace Corps and Aid to Artisans allow Swahili to check in with working artisans year-round.

 - Digital communication allows Swahili to communicate important information in a timely fashion.
 All producers and group representatives are required to maintain access to email, fax and phone.

 - Online ordering systems viewed and edited by U.S. staff and African producers significantly reduce errors and keep producers educated on the status of payments and shipment deadlines.